• Skip to primary navigation

 I realized recently that I had not made this grape jello salad since I moved away from PA.
 And I didn't know that it would be so hard to find grape-flavored Jello.

 Most Amish or Mennonite bulk food stores carry different flavors of gelatin in bulk.
 And if you have a local bulk food store, you may be able to find grape-flavored gelatin there.
-But I had to order mine online, and I am leaving the link here for your convenience.
+But I ordered mine online, and I am leaving the link here for your convenience.

 Could I Replace the Cool Whip with Heavy Whipping Cream in this Jello Recipe?